mjnickerson/csci-e-29-finalproject/README.md

 **Project Presentation / Concept Deck:** https://drive.google.com/file/d/1HgUKMXPtUP3CI8sYotqr5AYzqXTCdgud/view

-*For information on planned later stages of this project, please see the GUI concept in the link above.*
+*For information on planned la**ter stages of this project, please see the GUI concept in the link above.*

 ------
 **Build Badges**